List of House of the Dragon characters: Criston Cole

-In season 2, Criston has begun a sexual relationship with Alicent, who he is sleeping with during the murder of Prince Jaehaerys Targaryen.
+In season 2, Criston has begun a sexual relationship with Alicent, whom he is sleeping with during the murder of Prince Jaehaerys Targaryen.
 Feeling guilty for not being there to guard Jaehaerys, Criston sends Ser Arryk Cargyll to assassinate Rhaenyra.
 After Criston informs the king of this, Aegon soon removes Otto as Hand of the King due to his perceived lack of action in seeking retribution and appoints Criston to succeed him.
-He is charged with leading an army alongside Ser Gwayne Hightower into the Crownlands to either convince those who declared for Rhaenyra to surrender to have them killed and asks for Alicent's favor before he leaves.
-They are later discovered by Lady Baela Targaryen who reports their movements to the Black Council.
-Criston manages to convince House Rosby and House Stokeworth to join his forces without a fight and after executing Lord Gunthor Darklyn following the Sack of Duskendale, he gains the Darklyn forces as well.
-He then leads his combined armies into the Battle at Rook's Rest where they lay siege to the castle until he witnesses the dragon battle between Princess Rhaenys Targaryen, Aegon, and Aemond.
+He is charged with leading an army alongside Ser Gwayne Hightower into the Crownlands to either convince those who declared for Rhaenyra to surrender or have them killed, and asks for Alicent's favor before he leaves.
+They are later discovered by Lady Baela Targaryen, who reports their movements to the Black Council.
+Criston manages to convince House Rosby and House Stokeworth to join his forces without a fight, and after executing Lord Gunthor Darklyn following the Sack of Duskendale, he gains the Darklyn forces as well.
+He then leads his combined armies into the Battle at Rook's Rest, where they lay siege to the castle until he witnesses the dragon battle between Princess Rhaenys Targaryen, Aegon, and Aemond.
 After Aegon and his dragon Sunfyre are knocked out of the sky, Criston rushes to aid the fallen king.
 After returning to King's Landing, he parades the dragon Meleys' head through the streets, much to the horror of the smallfolk.
 When selecting a regent to take over while Aegon recovers from his injuries, he advocates for Aemond over Alicent.
 He later leaves King's Landing with Gwayne and their army once again to march into the Riverlands.
 While camping in the Riverlands, Gwayne draws his sword on Criston after noticing he has Alicent's favor and accuses Criston of sleeping with his sister.
 Criston states how he remains loyal to Alicent after she helped prevent him from committing suicide and that she keeps him fighting.
 He bleakly compares how useless he feels as a soldier after he witnessed hundreds of men be killed by dragons during the Battle at Rook's Rest and how his death will be a relief from his guilt.